 “Tambourine Song” by Ppo, Ppo, Ppo Friends

-This Korean song has some tricky choreography so I would simplify it or use it as a song to dance freely to at the end of the lesson.
+This Korean song has some tricky choreography so I have also posted a simple dance you can use beneath the original video (be sure to unmute the Instagram video to hear it).
 The lyrics are about shaking your tambourines and making joyful music together.
 There’s onomatopoeia like “chal chal” and “tong, tong, tong, tong” mixed in as tambourine sounds.
 About halfway through, there’s an echo section where the melody goes up and down so I would move the tambourines accordingly.
 You could also teach kids that the word for tambourine in Korean is “taembeolin.”
 The “L” in this word makes an L/R sound.
 If you are interested in a Korean folk song for kids, check out my post on “Santoki” for The Music Crew.

 “7 Jumps” performed by Shenanigans